Facts About Starfish

 Facts about starfish:

-4. The average lifespan of a starfish is 35 years.
+4. Did you know that the average lifespan of a starfish is 35 years?

 Get your printable Starfish coloring worksheet here: